Hurricane Matthew: Evacuations begin as deadly storm nears

 The threat in South Carolina is so severe that schools and government offices in 25 counties are closed Wednesday.
 Some schools will double as evacuation shelters.

-In addition to the evacuation orders for Charleston and Beaufort counties Wednesday afternoon, Gov. Haley ordered Horry and Georgetown counties to evacuate by Thursday morning.
+In addition to the evacuation orders for Charleston and Beaufort counties Wednesday afternoon, Haley ordered Horry and Georgetown counties to evacuate by Thursday morning.

 The South Carolina Department of Transportation has started changing the directions of traffic lanes to accommodate the exodus of people leaving coastal cities like Charleston.